AxtinM/google_job_scraper/README.md

 ## To Run it

-just install the dependencies and do: python3 jobber.py
+just install the dependencies and run the jobber:
+ - pip3 install -r requirements.txt
+ - python3 jobber.py